Abstract Submission & Guidelines

 - All notifications regarding abstract status, including notifications regarding abstract submission, abstract acceptance and scheduling, will be sent to the presenting author.
 The presenting author will be responsible for informing the other co-authors about the status of the abstract.
 Please refer to your abstract by abstract ID sent to you in the confirmation email, in all correspondence regarding the abstract.

 - The Committee will endeavor to schedule and allocate abstracts according to authors’ preferences but reserves the right to decide on the final form of presentation.

 - One of the abstract authors must attend the Conference and present the abstract to ensure that the abstract is included in the Scientific Program.

-- Only abstracts of presenting authors who have registered for the Conference and have paid the registration fee by the Early Registration Deadline (TBA) will be scheduled for presentation.
+- Only abstracts of presenting authors who have registered for the Conference and have paid the registration fee by the deadline will be scheduled for presentation.

-- The identity of presenting author can be changed until the Early Registration Deadline (TBA).
+- The identity of the presenting author can be changed until the deadline.

 - All abstracts must be submitted and presented in clear English with accurate grammar and spelling.

 - Upon submission, the submitting/corresponding author confirms that the abstract has been proofread and that all information is correct.